-Changes in service life
+Changes in Service Life

-If the originally selected service life of an asset turns out to be sufficiently incorrect that future years’ reported income will be materially misstated, GAAP call for the firm to account for the correction as a change in estimate.
+If the originally selected service life of an asset is sufficiently incorrect that future years’ reported income will be materially misstated, GAAP call for the firm to account for the correction as a change in estimate.

 During 20×3, it was determined that the asset would be sold for $20,000 at the end of 20×4 instead of the end of 20×5.
 The book value as of the end of 20×2 effectively becomes the new cost of the asset, and the new service life is two years.
-The depreciation expense for 20×3 and 20×4 is found as follows:

-The Following example shows the annual depreciation charges over the asset’s four-year life.
+The following example shows the annual depreciation charges over the asset’s four-year life.

-Annual depreciation expense when life is shortened to four years beginning with 20×3
+Annual depreciation expense when life is shortened to four years beginning with 20×3:

 The revised annual charge ($12,600) is found by dividing the number of years in the new life (five years) into the remaining depreciable basis ($63,000).

-Annual depreciation expense when life is extended to seven years beginning with 20×3
+Annual depreciation expense when life is extended to seven years beginning with 20×3:

 If the sum of the years’ digits was being applied, a new denominator would be computed as the sum of the digits from one to the number of years in the revised life.
 The numerator would start again at that same number.

-Changes in salvage value
+Changes in Salvage Value

 Thus, the charge for each of the remaining three years would be $25,000.

-Change in method
+Change in Method

-If the firm’s management decides to change its choice of depreciation method, the change is considered to be more substantive and the accounting procedure is somewhat more complex.
+If the firm’s management decides to change its choice of depreciation method, the change is considered to be more substantive and the accounting procedure is more complex.

-In order to avoid the complexities, many firms adopt an incremental approach to changing the method.
-That is, assets acquired after the change are depreciated under the new method while the old assets are depreciated under the old method.
-A note such as this one may be used to disclose the change:
+To avoid the complexities, many firms adopt an incremental approach to changing the method.
+That is to say, assets acquired after the change are depreciated under the new method while the old assets are depreciated under the old method.